robbernabe/newrelic_papertrail_middleware/README.md

 ##Installation

-Add the middleware class to your `MIDDLEWARE_CLASSES` in your Django settings:
+Add the middleware class to the `MIDDLEWARE_CLASSES` section in your Django settings:

     MIDDLEWARE_CLASSES = (
         'django.middleware.common.CommonMiddleware',